Installing Infrahub

 Quick start via curl

-To quickly spin up Infrahub locally:
+To spin up an Infrahub environment

-curl https://infrahub.opsmill.io | sudo docker compose -f - up -d
+curl https://infrahub.opsmill.io | docker compose -p infrahub -f - up -d

-curl https://infrahub.opsmill.io/develop | sudo docker compose -f - up -d
+curl https://infrahub.opsmill.io | sudo docker compose -p infrahub -f - up -d

-To spin down and remove an Infrahub environment:
+To spin down and remove an Infrahub environment

-curl https://infrahub.opsmill.io | sudo docker compose -f - down -v
+curl https://infrahub.opsmill.io | sudo docker compose -p infrahub -f - down -v

 From Git repository